phillipadsmith/2014.phillipadsmith.com/_posts/2017-10-16-do-you-know-a-reporter-who-has-thought-about-starting-a-media-business-please-share.md

 layout: post
 title: "Do you know a reporter who has thought about starting a media business?
 Please share."
 date: 2017-10-16
-dek: I'm Looking for input on these four areas of investigation
+dek: I'm looking for input on these four areas of investigation
 summary:
 img_opt: cover
 img_sml: /files/videojournalist-xlg.jpg